AWS Certification Guide [2026]: Which One to Get First

 Beyond salary, AWS certs deliver three practical benefits:

-The caveat: a cert without hands-on experience is fragile.
-Pair every certification with actual AWS project work — even personal or practice projects — so you can speak to what you have built, not just what you have studied.
+"A cert without hands-on experience is fragile.
+Pair every certification with actual AWS project work so you can speak to what you have built, not just what you have studied."

 The AWS Certification Map: All 12 Certs Explained